 docs_branding: Build docs

-Optional: This adds an introductory paragraph on the homepage of the automatically-generated website.
+Optional: This adds an introductory paragraph on the homepage of the data documentation website.
 If omitted, no introductory paragraph will appear.
 Here is an example:

 docs_intro: This is a list of examples of endpoints and output that are available on this service.
 Click each of the links below for more information on the available output.

-Optional: This can be used to convert any indicator IDs in the automatically-generated website into actual links to your implementation's indicator pages.
+Optional: This can be used to convert any indicator IDs in the data documentation website into actual links to your implementation's indicator pages.
 If omitted, the indicator IDs will not be hyperlinked.
 Here is an example:

 Optional: This creates additional "download" buttons on each indicator page of your Open SDG implementation.
 Use this if there are additional per-indicator files (such as SDMX files) that you would like to make available for download.

 This should be a list of objects, each having certain parameters.
 The available parameters are:

 button_label: The label of the button to display.
 This can be a translation key.